Readri205/MS2_Project/testing.md

 ## Further Testing

-*   The website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.

 *   The website was tested using Google Chrome Developer Tools Responsive Design feature for small screen sizes.
 Screen sizes down to 320px will render the Pie Charts appropriately in Portrait Mode.
 Screen size of 280px in portrait mode (Galaxy Fold) will not render the Home Page Pie Charts and must be viewed in landscape mode.

     * iPhone 6 375px Portrait Mode Home Page Charts